Rockies vs. Cardinals Player Props Betting Odds

-Player props are listed for Nolan Arenado and Ryan McMahon, among others, when the St. Louis Cardinals host the Colorado Rockies at Busch Stadium on Friday at 8:15 PM ET.
+Player prop bet odds for Nolan Arenado, Ryan McMahon and others are listed when the St. Louis Cardinals host the Colorado Rockies at Busch Stadium on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!